rudderlabs/rudderstack-docs/transformations/rudderstack-transformation-api.md

 {% endhint %}

 {% hint style="warning" %}
-Whenever you call the `publish` API , we run tests in our server to make sure you won't save any transformation/libraries code that can lead to any exceptions.
+Whenever you call the `publish` API, we run tests in our server to make sure you won't save any transformation/libraries code that can lead to any exceptions.

 In case if your publish is failing, make sure to check your transformation code and the libraries that it is referring to.
 {% endhint %}